Kannum Kannum Kollaiyadithaal: Release and reception

 The film was released on 28 February 2020 worldwide, along with its Telugu-dubbed version, titled Kanulu Kanulanu Dochayante.
-The film opened well in multiplexes in Tamil Nadu, Telangana, and Kerala, with ₹7856375 being collected in Chennai from 192 screens in the first seven days of release.
+The film opened well in multiplexes in Tamil Nadu, Telangana, and Kerala, with ₹7.86 million being collected in Chennai from 192 screens in the first seven days of release.

-The movie was available to be purchased for $1.99 on Simply South on 19 March 2020 in all countries except India.
-The movie was released on Netflix on 29 March 2020 for all countries.
-The satellite rights were sold to Star Vijay which premiered the film on the evening of Tamil New Year, 14 April 2020.

 Critical response

 The reaction from the audience was so good that I still get goosebumps thinking about it.
 I would do anything to relive that moment and experience it again.